rakeshkurakula/explore_agents/README.md

 ## Dashboard

 A small dashboard in the `dashboard` folder demonstrates live trade updates and options concepts using Express and React.
-See [dashboard/README.md](dashboard/README.md) for setup details.
+Styling relies on Tailwind CSS compiled with PostCSS.
+See [dashboard/README.md](dashboard/README.md) for setup details and the CSS build configuration.
 All components are provided for educational purposes only.

+When creating a trade via the API, send JSON in the form `{"symbol": "TICKER", "qty": 1, "price": 100.5}`.
+The `symbol` should be a safe string and `qty` and `price` must be numbers.